MoriyaShiine/enchancement/README.md

   * Tridents with Loyalty linger in the world if the owner is dead instead of dropping on the ground.
   * Tridents with Loyalty that are thrown into the void will automatically return to their owner.
   * Maces have slightly faster attack speed.
-  * Maces deal less damage per block fallen using a logarithmic function.
+  * Maces have damage falloff with higher fall distance.
   * Golden tools have the mining speed of Diamond tools, Diamond tools have the mining speed of Netherite tools, and Netherite tools have the mining speed of Golden tools.
   * Hoes have slower attack speed but more attack damage and attack reach.
   * Fishing Bobbers are thrown more accurately.